YellowMinionPlannet/Notes/Coursera/Coursera_NN.md

 - To demo, let's consider a simple example, we are selling t-shirt, and we want to predict if this t-shirt gonna be the top seller.
     - input is price
     - output is yes/no
-    - and using logistic regression, we know that predict value is sigmoid function of $-(wx+b)$, and we call this activation.
+    - and using logistic regression, we know that predict value is sigmoid function of $(wx+b)$, and we call this activation.
         - why calling activation? 'cause this word is also used in neural science to express how strong the output is passed to the next neuron, here since the prediction is between 0 and 1, it's more likely a probability to express yes.
 Just as strength to say yes.
     - this logistic regression model could be a single neuron in the network.